 - A Fate Worse Than Death: She considers being raped several times and the destruction of her temple this.

-- Anti-Villain: Genuinely believes that killing Rhaego and rendering Drogo helpless is for the greater good, and may be right.
+- Anti-Villain: Genuinely believes that killing Rhaego and rendering Drogo helpless is for the greater good—and she may be right.

-- Burn The ''Maegi'': Though it's less because she's a witch and more because she betrayed Daenerys.
+- Burn the Witch!: Though it's less because she's a witch and more because she betrayed Daenerys.

 - Defiant to the End: Vows to not scream when Daenerys orders her thrown onto Drogo's funeral pyre.
 Daenerys simply says that she will, but she only needs Duur's life.
 Duur fails to keep her vow.

-- Kill Her With Fire: Her punishment for the death of Rhaego and saving Drogo's life but leaving him brain dead.
+- Kill It with Fire: Her punishment for the death of Rhaego and saving Drogo's life but leaving him brain dead.

 - Pay Evil unto Evil: Her vengeance upon Khal Drogo.